South Korean workers released after days of detention in Georgia return home

-INCHEON, South Korea (AP) — More than 300 South Korean workers detained in an immigration raid in the United States last week were brought back home on a charter plane on Friday.
+INCHEON, South Korea (AP) — More than 300 South Korean workers detained in an immigration raid in the United States last week were brought back home on a charter plane and reunited with their loved ones on Friday.

 They were among about 475 people detained during the Sept.
 4 immigration raid at a battery factory under construction on the campus of Hyundai’s sprawling auto plant west of Savannah.
 Their roundup and the U.S. release of video showing some Korean workers shackled with chains around their hands, ankles and waists have caused public outrage and a sense of betrayal in South Korea, a key U.S. ally.

-TV footage showed the charter plane, a Boeing 747-8i from Korean Air, landing in Incheon International Airport, just west of Seoul, on Friday afternoon.
-The footage later showed workers, some wearing masks, passing an arrival hall, with senior officials including presidential chief of staff Kang Hoon-sik clapping hands.
+After their charter plane, a Boeing 747-8i from Korean Air, landed at Incheon International Airport, just west of Seoul, they appeared in an arrivals hall, with senior officials including presidential chief of staff Kang Hoon-sik clapping hands.
 One hugged Kang.

 Hundreds of journalists gathered at the airport to cover their arrival.
 One protester unfurled a huge banner with a photo of U.S. President Donald Trump and a message criticizing U.S. immigration crackdowns before security officials persuaded him to stop.
 The South Korean Foreign Ministry asked media to blur the workers’ faces in video and photos at the airport, citing requests by the workers who worried about their privacy.

-The plane carried 330 people who were detained in the Georgia raid — 316 of them are South Koreans and the rest Chinese, Japanese and Indonesian workers.
+The plane carried 330 people who were detained in the Georgia raid — 316 of them are South Koreans, including a pregnant woman, and the rest are Chinese, Japanese and Indonesian workers.
 They had been held at an immigration detention center in Folkston, 285 miles (460 kilometers) southeast of Atlanta.

+The workers' release provided relief to their families and colleagues, some of whom came to the airport to meet them.

+Hwang In-song, the brother of one worker, told The Associated Press he had been unable to reach his sibling until midnight Thursday, when he finally received a text message saying his brother was safe.
+He said the past week was “the hardest time" for their family.

 South Korea said Sunday it had reached an agreement with the U.S. for the Korean workers’ releases.